-- A. Online Safety Acceptable Use Agreement Staff, Governors and student teachers (on placement or on staff) - B. Online Safety Acceptable Use Agreements Secondary Students - C. Online safety policy guide Summary of key parent/carer responsibilities - D. Guidance on the process for responding to cyberbullying incidents - E. Guidance for staff on preventing and responding to negative comments on social media
+- A. Online Safety Acceptable Use Agreement Staff, Governors and student teachers (on placement or on staff) - B. Online Safety Acceptable Use Agreement Peripatetic teachers/coaches, supply teachers - C. Requirements for visitors, volunteers and parent/carer helpers working in the school (working directly with children or otherwise) - D. Online Safety Acceptable Use Agreement Students - E. Online safety policy guide Summary of key parent/carer responsibilities - F. Guidance on the process for responding to cyberbullying incidents - G. Guidance for staff on preventing and responding to negative comments on social media

-Appendix A - Online Safety Acceptable Use Agreement - Staff, Governors and student teachers (on placement or on staff body)
+Appendix A - Online Safety Acceptable Use Agreement - Staff, Governors and student teachers (on placement or on staff)

-You must read this agreement in conjunction with the online safety policy and the GDPR Data Protection policy a GDPR Data Retention policy and GDPR Privacy notices for a) Governors & Trustees b) Parents & carers.
+You must read this agreement in conjunction with the online safety policy and the GDPR policies.
 Once you have read these, you must sign and submit this agreement and it will be kept on record in the school.
 You should retain your own copy for reference.
 This forms part of your professional and safeguarding responsibilities.

-Internet, mobile and digital technologies are part of our daily working life and this agreement is designed to ensure that all staff and governors are aware of their responsibilities in relation to their use.
+Internet, mobile and digital technologies are part of our daily working life, and this agreement is designed to ensure that all staff and governors are aware of their responsibilities in relation to their use.
 All staff, student teachers and governors are expected to adhere to this agreement and to the online safety policy.
-Any concerns or clarification should be discussed with the online safety coordinator: Maxine Goodes (Vice Principal).
-Breaches will be investigated, recorded and, where appropriate, disciplinary procedures will apply and police involvement will be sought.
+Any concerns or clarification should be discussed with the Online Safety Lead.
+Breaches will be investigated, recorded and, where appropriate, disciplinary procedures will apply, and police involvement will be sought.